-The Angel Fund was established in 1997 by Ginny Delvecchio, herself an ALS patient.
+The Angel Fund was established in 1997 by our original angel, Ginny Delvecchio, herself an ALS patient.
 Ginny knew ALS all too well: both her mother and her brother had died of the same illness.
 Ginny’s spirit prevailed, however, and she worked tirelessly raising awareness of ALS and funds for research until the disease robbed her of the ability to do so.
 She died of ALS in August of 1998.
+Ginny’s family, Ginny’s cousins; the Nigro family and the Kennedy family have carry the torch to find a cure for ALS.

 For more information about The Angel Fund, contact: